watchmypizza/Meteor/README.md

 /configure resetprefix >> Reset the prefix to the default one.

-/configure prefix >> Set a custom prefix-
+/configure prefix >> Set a custom prefix.

+/configure staff >> Set a custom staff role (needed for ticket system)

+/configure ticketlogs >> Set a custom ticket logs channel (needed for ticket system)

 (customprefix)newprefix >> Same as configuring a new prefix.